daveyliam/mapwriter/README.md

 Instructions for development:

-1) Set up your Forge/MCP envoronment.
+1) Set up your Forge/MCP environment.

 2) Move or copy the mapwriter folder to forge/mcp/src/minecraft/